-Think about how to reallocate resources to solve the problem that has arisen, what you need to let go, and what resources can be used in this situation.
+Think about how to reallocate resources to solve the problem that has arisen, what you need to let go of, and what resources can be used in this situation.

-If something has already been lost, then perhaps it is no longer worth fighting for it, being offended or regretting?
-Be sure to go through several options: if you have only one idea, then it’s not very good, start acting only if you have at least three different ways to solve this problem.
+If something has already been lost, then perhaps it is no longer worth fighting for it, being offended, or regretting.
+Be sure to go through several options: if you have only one idea, then it’s not very good, and start acting only if you have at least three different ways to solve this problem.